 Another useful thing to check is the images.
 If they don’t have img tags with alt text, they won’t show up in Google Image Search and Google won’t know what the images are relevant to so they won’t boost the page’s’ relevancy.

 Unfortunately, it looks like all the images on our homepage are drawn on programmatically, rather than loaded as an image; this means they confer no SEO value.
 Now we’d potentially gain some SEO benefit from converting these, but it would be at the expense of the visual design, so it probably isn’t worth it in this case.

 If we look at the tactic page though, we can clearly see room for improvement.

-Additionally we can see that the tactic name is in a H2 tag (should be H1).
+Additionally, we can see that the tactic name is in an H2 tag (should be H1).

 We can see a title with the tactic name in it, which helps.

 And although there’s no explicit meta description tag, it seems to be pulling the right description on the SERP (p.s. – first organic position!).

 In this case, Google could be pulling it directly from the page, but we’d do well to make this explicit via the meta description tag.